alejandroq/godepgraph-test/README.md

 For additional commands and capabilities, look to the Makefile.

+## Application Package Topology

 ![dependencytree.png](./.github/dependencytree.png)

+*Quick notes on the topology above*
-- Ideally the dependency tree should be short and flat.
+- Ideally a dependency tree should be short and flat - and this should be in ratio to program statements.
-- Too few packages given a high statement count likely means the application is purely concrete and hasn't declared any bounded contexts (zone of pain).
+- Too few packages given a high statement count likely means the application is purely concrete and has not declared any bounded contexts (in the zone of pain).
-- Too many interwoven packages, with a great height (gives the appearence of a hill), signifies incorrectly asserted bounded contexts (zone of pain).
+- Too many interwoven packages, with a great height (provides the appearence of a hill), signifies incorrectly asserted bounded contexts (in the zone of pain).
-- Short and flat provided an appropriate ratio of statements signifies an application codebase that is potentially a modular monolith which is an ideal for shops expounding characteristics such as discovery and experimentation.
-An important attribute of the latter is the complexity be maintained low or the code architecture risks being within the zone of uselessness.
+- Short and flat provided an appropriate ratio of statements signifies an application codebase that is potentially a modular monolith, which is an ideal for shops expounding characteristics such as discovery and experimentation.
+This is despite the allergy the industry has taken to the word monolith.
+- An important emphasis with the latter is the complexity be maintained low or the code architecture verges being within the zone of uselessness.